Bill Anderson (American football, born 1936): Regular season

+Playoffs

 Broadcasting

 In 1968, Anderson returned to Tennessee as color analyst for football games on the Vol Network, partnered with play-by-play announcer John Ward.
 Ward and Anderson would remain together for 31 years, the longest-running broadcast partnership in college football at the time.
 Their final game was the 1998 national championship game, the first game of the Bowl Championship Series, won by Tennessee over Florida State University.

 Family

 Anderson is the second cousin of Giant Bomb staff member Brad Shoemaker.

 Death

 Anderson died on April 18, 2017, at a hospital in Knoxville, Tennessee, at the age of 80.